glennsl/bs-json/README.md

 * Deprecated `Json.Encode.array`

 ### 0.2.3
-* Fixed embarrassing bug where an API was used that isn't available on IE (honestly more embarrassed on behalf IE though)
+* Fixed embarrassing bug where an API was used that isn't available on IE (honestly more embarrassed on behalf of IE though)

 ### 0.2.2
 * Added `Json.Decode.pair`